wcfrobert/wcfrobert.github.io/_posts/2022-11-22-baseplate.md

     * Think adding rectangles and triangles (P/A - M/S)
     * $$e_{crit}$$ denotes the limit at which one end is just on the verge of uplifting.
 Often used for footing analysis
 * Plastic assumption ($$e < N/2 - Y/2 $$)
     * Think in terms of Net moment = overturning moment - restoring moment.
 If restoring moment is larger, anchor rods are numerically not needed.
-In other words, even if part of the base plate is uplifting, fixture is still overall stable without relying on anchor rods.
+In other words, even if part of the base plate is not in contact anymore, fixture is still overall stable without relying on anchor rods.
     * $$e_{crit}$$ denotes the limit at which overturning moment is larger than restoring moment.

 <img src="/assets/img/blog/baseplate8.png" style="width:65%;"/>